| Chapter 8 Theory and

 problem we can take the given initial shape of the solid as reference,

+whereas the deformed configuration is unknown.
 2. The area integral is taken over the deformed

 configuration, but can be mapped back to the reference configuration by